-Your doctor can most likely make a diagnosis of polymorphous light eruption based on your answer to questions and a physical exam.
+Your doctor can probably make a diagnosis of polymorphous light eruption based on a physical exam and your answers to questions.
 Laboratory tests may be needed to confirm a diagnosis or rule out other conditions.

-Your doctor will conduct an exam to assess your general health.
+Your doctor will do an exam to check your general health.
 In particular, he or she will examine the rash and the condition of your skin at other sites.

 Your doctor may order one of the following tests if a diagnosis isn't certain, the rash doesn't resolve at an expected rate, or there is any reason to suspect another condition causing the rash.
 Tests may include: